jjohannes/javarcade/README.md

 ## Modifying the Example Game or Developing Your Own

+> [!NOTE]
+>️ The game engine is in an early state as it primarily acts as an example here.
+> However, it is fully functional to the point it is and may evolve further.

 The [javarca-engine](engine/javarca-engine) offers
 [a number of service endpoints](engine/javarca-engine/src/main/java/module-info.java) based on the